 The bank subsidiary has a line of credit with FHLB.
 The amount of the line is determined by FHLB on a quarterly basis.
 The line can be used to purchase Federal funds or to secure letters of credit to pledge as collateral against certain public deposits.
-Use and availability of the line at year-end follows:
+Use and availability of the line at year-end follows (in thousands):

-2018 2017
+2017

-Federal funds purchased and short-term advances \$ \$
+Federal funds purchased and short-term advances \$

-Long-term advances į 95,000 95,000
+Long-term advances 95,000

-Letters of credit 19 99,000 145,000
+Letters of credit 145,000

-Available funds 42 25,366 456,616
+Available funds 456,616

-Total \$ 7.
-19,366 \$ 696,616
+Total \$ 696,616

-The line is collateralized by a blanket floating lien on all first mortgage loans and commercial real estate loans as well as all FHLB stock, which has a carrying amount of \$3.5 million at December 31, 2018.
+The line is collateralized by a blanket floating lien on all first mortgage loans and commercial real estate loans as well as all FHLB stock.

 The bank subsidiary also has a line of credit with the Federal Reserve Bank of Dallas (FRB).
 The amount of the line is determined on a monthly basis by FRB.
 The line is collateralized by a blanket floating lien on all agriculture, commercial, and consumer loans.
-The amount of the line was \$532.0 million and \$466.0 million at December 31, 2018 and 2017, respectively.
-This line was not used at December 31, 2018 or 2017.
+The amount of the line was \$466.0 million at December 31, 2017.
+This line was not used at December 31, 2017.

 The bank subsidiary also has uncollateralized lines of credit with multiple banks.
-The total amount of the lines was \$135.0 and \$135.0 million as of December 31, 2018 and 2017, respectively.
-These lines were not used at December 31, 2018 or 2017.
+The total amount of the lines was \$135.0 as of December 31, 2017.
+These lines were not used at December 31, 2017.